 -

-Anyone who likes a plusher memory-foam hug
+Anyone who prefers a plusher foam hug

 Where it falls short: